alifawadhassan/alifawadhassan/README.md

 - 👋 Hi, I’m @alifawadhassan
 - 👀 I’m interested in coding and reading books
-- 🌱 I’m currently working on PHP Flutter and JavaScript
+- 🌱 I’m currently working on PHP and JavaScript
-- 💞️ I’m looking to collaborate on projects and work related to Flutter and data science
+- 💞️ I’m looking to collaborate on projects and work related to PHP and JavaScript
 - 📫 How to reach me ... via Gmail: 00alifawad@gmail.com ,phone number:+923017441587  , [Linkedin](https://www.linkedin.com/in/alifawadhassan)